Projects

 (a) Rangatahi Project

-an exploration of architects and rangatahi collaborating in the design of spaces in order to activate youth agency
+An exploration of architects and rangatahi collaborating in the design of spaces in order to activate youth agency.

-Masters thesis by Mitra Homolja
+Master of Architecture thesis by Mitra Homolja.

 a third space

-architecture through a lens of decolonisation
+Architecture through a lens of decolonisation.

-Masters thesis by Ellie Tuckey
+Master of Architecture thesis by Ellie Tuckey